Who We Are

-In early 2005, Janis Research completed construction of a 6,000 square foot building addition at its existing location in Wilmington, Massachusetts.
-This new test and assembly area is equipped with state of the art cryogenic working stations along with an ultra high vacuum station, ultra low vibration section and an ultra low temperature facility.
+In early 2005, Janis Research completed construction of a 6,000 square foot building addition at its location in Wilmington, Massachusetts.
+This new test and assembly area was equipped with state of the art cryogenic working stations along with an ultra high vacuum station, ultra low vibration section and an ultra low temperature facility.
 This addition was primarily built to expand our manufacturing capabilities to support the current demands of the scientific community for more sensitive measuring instruments and more sophisticated cryogenic systems.

 In late 2010, Janis Research completed an expansion of their Wilmington, Massachusetts manufacturing facility and began 2011 with the entire manufacturing operation under one roof.
 (The machine shop department had been relocated in a building next door for about two years.)
 The expansion fostered continuity of manufacturing processes and allowed improved flow of product, materials, and communications within the company.
 Lean manufacturing objectives were continuing to be implemented, leading to improved throughput and improvement in on-time delivery to customers.